VincentVanlaer/mesa-school-labs/content/tuesday/lab-3.md

 ### Helpful Links

-The general Lab 3 github repo can be found [here](https://github.com/pmocz/mesa-summer-school-2025-day2/tree/main/minilab3).
-This repo contains the solutions, separated by step, the starting point for the lab, and pre-made ZAMS models.
+The general Lab 3 Google Drive can be found [here](https://drive.google.com/drive/folders/13a2fdxeXzITIJgJWkmvUShg0fPrFs9UX?usp=sharing).
+This folder contains the solutions, separated by step, the starting point for the lab, and pre-made ZAMS models.

 The Lab 3 Google Sheet can be found [here](https://docs.google.com/spreadsheets/d/1DSz7hmZfaAVm9XfVc-28lxwujzKFRZx4jOxRFkxqoPk/edit?usp=sharing).